-- Notice boards/key information points in the business may have pictures or information about representatives, worker forums or consultations. - Mechanisms for workers to communicate feedback on health and safety matters (access to electronic/paper based reporting systems). - Information on worker authority to take action in health and safety matters is easily available to workers.
-For example, it is included in all staff inductions and suitable posters are on staff noticeboards. - Workers have means to easily communicate with employee safety representatives.,

-- Workers will be able to explain the opportunities they have to be involved in decisions or activities that may impact their health and safety. - They can provide examples of when they have been asked for their thoughts and ideas, and will be able to give examples of how this has influenced the action that was taken.
-A good example might be an internal competition or team event to identify and promote great ideas. - The workers and representatives will be able to describe the support and training/development they are provided to enable them to be involved in decisions that could impact their health and safety.
-This support includes time. - Workers will be able to explain who represents them on health and safety matters (where formal representation exists), and what the role of these workers is. - Workers report that the membership of committees/meetings and methods to set agendas and run meetings, ensures workers/ representatives can raise issues and be involved in decision-making. - Workers identify that they are confident to stop work if they assess it as unsafe.
+Assessment Evidence A Performing Business Observations Notice boards/key information points in the business may have pictures or information about representatives, worker forums or consultations.
+Mechanisms for workers to communicate Structures for worker participation and engagement are clear and understood by workers.
+They have been developed and designed with the workers and cover geographical Mechanisms for workers to communicate feedback on health and safety matters (access to electronic/paper based reporting systems).
+Information on worker authority to take action in health and safety matters is easily available to workers.
+For example, it is included in all staff inductions and suitable posters are on staff noticeboards. locations and risk/activity differences.
+For example, tanker drivers working shifts have access to health and safety representatives and incident reports can be completed online at readily available intranet terminals or mobile devices.
+Workers have means to easily communicate with employee safety representatives.
+The business ensures diversity in participation and engagement practices, actively encouraging Interviews with Workers Workers will be able to explain the opportunities they have to be involved in decisions or activities that may impact their health and safety. under-represented groups to participate and be engaged in health and safety matters that affect them.
+For example, contractors, temporary They can provide examples of when they have been asked for their thoughts and ideas, and will be able to give examples of how this has workers and suppliers are paid for the time that they attend health and safety meetings. influenced the action that was taken.
+The workers and representatives will be able to describe the support and training/development they are provided to enable them to be involved in decisions that could impact their health and safety.
+This support includes time.
+Health and safety representatives are easily accessible to workers at every site, with their names and mobile phone numbers clearly displayed on noticeboards and company internal websites.
+Workers will be able to explain who represents them on health and safety matters (where formal representation exists), and what the role Engagement processes may include social media, one on one instruction and site staff/toolbox meetings. of these workers is.
+Workers report that the membership of committees/meetings and methods to set agendas and run meetings, ensures workers/ representatives can raise issues and be involved in decision-making.
+Senior leaders and managers encourage workers to take a leadership role in health and safety, and provide development opportunities to enable them to do so.
+For example, participating Workers identify that they are confident to stop work if they assess it as unsafe and can provide examples of when they or someone else did. in a workplace health and safety committee is promoted as a positive career step into supervision and management.